 - 1.1 In November 2014, Council approved the adoption of a Flood and Water Management Supplementary Planning Document (SPD).
-The final version of the SPD, published in December 2014, has since been used as a material consideration in determining planning applications. - 1.2 This SPD was established to provide a user-friendly guide to assist applicants in making better planning applications; to aid infrastructure delivery; and tohelp the general public and other stakeholders to gain a better understanding of the Council's commitment to minimising flood risk.
+The final version of the SPD, published in December 2014, has since been used as a material consideration in determining planning applications. - 1.2 This SPD was established to provide a user-friendly guide to assist applicants in making better planning applications; to aid infrastructure delivery; and to help the general public and other stakeholders to gain a better understanding of the Council's commitment to minimising flood risk.
 It is to be read in conjunction with other national and local planning policies and guidance, such as the National Planning Policy Framework and the Joint Core Strategy.

-1.3 Since adoption, however, there have been significant updates to national guideance surrounding flood and water management.
-This includes revisions to policy and guideance provided in the NPPF and NPPG, changes to recommendations by the Environment Agency, and updated guidance on best practice.
-Key changes have included the Environment Agency requirements for taking into account of climate change and updated CIRIA guidance on Sustainable Urban Drainage Systems (SUDS).
+Since adoption, however, there have been significant updates to national guidance surrounding flood and water management.
+This includes revisions to policy and guidance provided in the National Planning Policy Framework (NPPF) and National Planning Policy Guidance (NPPG), changes to recommendations by the Environment Agency, and updated guidance on best practice.
+Key changes have included the Environment Agency requirements for taking into account of climate change and updated CIRIA guidance on Sustainable Urban Drainage Systems (SuDS).
 These changes have meant it is necessary to update the SPD to reflect the most recent practice to ensure it remains relevant and effective.

-2.0 REVIEW OF SUPPLMENTARY PLANNING DOCUMENT
+2.0 REVIEW OF SUPPLEMENTARY PLANNING DOCUMENT

-- 2.1 A review of the SPD has been undertakeN to take into account the latest guidance and an updated draft SPD has been prepared.
+- 2.1 A review of the SPD has been undertaken to take account of the latest guidance and an updated draft SPD has been prepared.
 This is attached at Appendix 1 to this report.
 A series of supporting appendices accompany the SPD and are attached at Appendix 1a.
 The format of the SPD itself has largely stayed the same and the document contains the following sections:

 - 1. Introduction and Objectives.

 - 2. Setting the Local Context.

 - 3. Legislative and Policy Background.

 - 4. The Importance of Pre-Application Advice.

 - 5. Flood Risk and Site Selection.

 - 6. Managing and Mitigating Flood Risk.

 - 7. Sustainable Drainage Systems.

 - 8. Water Management, Recycling, Supply and Pollution Control.

 - 9. Water Management Statements.

 - 10. Biodiviersity.

-- 2.2 The updated SPD is more detailed document that aims to provide more in-depth guidance and achieve a higher standard of water and flood risk management.
-It provides an update on the legislative and policy background, primarily around the NPPF and NPPG which most notably includes changing guidance around the approach to climate change.
-As such, a key change included in the SPD is a requirement for all major development to provide a detailed flood risk assessment is to provide an appropriate assessment which includes a 70% allowance added to peak river flows to account for climate change.
+- 2.2 The updated SPD is a more detailed document that aims to provide in-depth guidance and achieve a higher standard of water and flood risk management.
+It provides an up date on the legislative and policy background, primarily around the NPPF and NPPG which most notably includes changing guidance around the approach to climate change.
+As such, a key change included in the SPD is a requirement for all major development to provide a detailed flood risk assessment which includes a 70% allowance added to peak river flows to account for climate change.
 This approach is also recommended for non-major development where possible.
 This provides a precautionary approach to assessing flood risk on potential development sites.

-- 2.3 The draft SPD also now proposes a comprehensive guidance on the application of SuDS, referring the best practice guidance from the CIRIA SUDS Manual.
+- 2.3 The draft SPD also now proposes a comprehensive guidance on the application of SuDS, referring to the best practice guidance from the CIRIA SuDS Manual.
 It provides guidelines on topics such as SuDS design principles, place-making, surface water management, water reuse and maintenance.